 I admit it.
 These days I sound like Clint Eastwood in the iconic movie Gran Torino yelling “You kids, GET OFF MY LAWN!”.
 I am just so tired of hearing sales people and organizations complain endlessly about the lack of leads.
 Whether it’s that marketing doesn’t generate enough leads or that the leads they do generate are lousy, it’s all the same—it’s just whining.
 Sound familiar?
-Then it’s time to man-up and do something about it.

 The biggest challenge companies face is finding quality sales opportunities and converting those opportunities to revenue.
 It has nothing to do with leads.

 “Well Mike, how can you say that?
 I only got 2 leads from marketing in that past 90 days.
 That isn’t enough!
 Marketing is failing me!
 And leads they get me are the worst.
 How can I make my number without leads?”

 I hear you loud and clear but let’s first examine your request for “leads”.

 There are lots of different sources of leads, but if you think about it, there are only two types of leads in the world (besides good ones and bad ones!).
 There are:

 - Leads that have expressed an interest in you (these are website visitors, whitepaper downloads, trade show attendees, hand-raisers etc.).,

 - Leads you have expressed an interest in selling to, such as ideal client profile (a.k.a. target) accounts.